 Visit our Institutional Repository guide for more information.

 The IR makes UWF scholarship easily accessible and available in one online location, enabling increased access to the university community, students, professional colleagues, and beyond.
 Works placed in the repository are more easily discovered in common internet search engines (i.e. Google).
 This greater access makes it easier for researchers around the world to discover your work.
 Additionally, researches can cite these works with a permanent URL without concern for the disappearance or moving of online content.

-Archiving: The UWF IR is archived and digitally preserved, relieving you and/or your department/unit of the need to upgrade digital files to keep up with technology.
+Archiving: The Argo IR is archived and digitally preserved, relieving you and/or your department/unit of the need to upgrade digital files to keep up with technology.

-Permanence: The UWF IR provides a stable URL to your publications so your research will always be findable.
+Permanence: The Argo IR provides a stable URL to your publications so your research will always be findable.

-Grant Requirements: Submitting your works to the UWF IR may satisfy requirements to publicly disseminate the results of grant generated research.
+Grant Requirements: Submitting your works to the Argo IR may satisfy requirements to publicly disseminate the results of grant generated research.

-Contributions to UWF's institutional repository include theses and dissertations, peer-reviewed articles, conference proceedings, powerpoint presentations or tutorials, technical reports, white papers, data sets, recordings of presentations and speeches, research projects, research reports and other university publications and images.
+Contributions to Argo IRCommons include theses and dissertations, peer-reviewed articles, conference proceedings, powerpoint presentations or tutorials, technical reports, white papers, data sets, recordings of presentations and speeches, research projects, research reports and other university publications and images.